avan06/PS4CheaterNeo/README.md

 - Display the detailed information values of the address value of the current cursor position.
 - Make address values greater than zero more obvious.
 - You can add the address to the `Cheat List` from the current cursor position.
+- The current scroll position will not be changed when refreshing the Hex editor.
+- Turns red when an address value is modified, and green after committing.

 ![hexeditor](assets/hexeditor.webp)